 The first time that I made this french onion dip recipe for my family, I was almost in shock at incredibly simple it is to prepare.
-There’s not a chance that I would ever go back to salty instant dry dip mix ever again.
+There’s not a chance that I would ever go back to a salty instant dry dip mix ever again.

-Loaded with bits of balsamic seasoned roasted onions enhanced with the perfect amount of Thyme, salt and pepper each bite is a little bit of heaven.
+Loaded with bits of balsamic seasoned roasted onions enhanced with the perfect amount of Thyme, salt, and pepper each bite is a little bit of heaven.

 Serve with chips, crackers, fresh crisp vegetables, or even as a topping for baked potatoes.

-If you happen to have some dietary concerns, this recipe can be altered to accommodate low sodium or low fat diet plans by using low-sodium soy sauce or coconut aminos in place of the soy sauce and low-fat or Tofutti sour cream in place of the sour cream.
+If you happen to have some dietary concerns, this recipe can be altered to accommodate low sodium or low-fat diet plans by using low-sodium soy sauce or coconut aminos in place of the soy sauce and low-fat or Tofutti sour cream in place of the sour cream.

 1 Large Onion, cut into thin Slices